If you have a business, you certainly want to obtain more leads and increase your revenue, right?

 A buyer persona is a semi-fictional character that represents your ideal customer.

-Once you build your persona’s profile and describe its characteristics in detail, you will be able to understand your audience and address your marketing efforts to the right people.
+Once you build your persona’s profile and describe its characteristics in detail, you will be able to address your Marketing efforts to the right people.

-After all, if you know your ideal customer “in person”, it is easier to talk to him about things he is interested in.
+After all, if you know your ideal customer “in person”, it is easier to talk to them about things they are interested in.